jared-desjardins/jared-desjardins.github.io/music/fragmenta.md

 <br/>

-Pieces and fragments of pieces I wrote between 2006 and 2007.
-More information coming soon.
+Pieces and fragments of pieces I wrote between 2006 and 2007. **More information coming soon**.